Unit 5: Telemedicine Services

 Member cost sharing (copay, deductible, and/or coinsurance) and visit limits apply if applicable.

-What is Virtual Behavioral Health?
+What is Virtual Behavioral Health/Substance Abuse (Substance Use Disorder)?

-Why Virtual Behavioral Health?
+Why Virtual Behavioral Health/Substance Abuse (Substance Use Disorder)?

 • Virtual visits can provide added comfort to patients who otherwise might be fearful and resistant to meet face-to-face in a clinic.